FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 Staged by what's actually demonstrable, not by ambition.
 Each stage requires the previous one to be working and measured before starting the next.

-## Methodology citation tiers

-Going forward, every structural/methodological decision in this roadmap is tagged with one of three tiers, so it's always clear how much external grounding a given choice has:

-- **Tier 1 — directly paper-supported**: the technique itself is a established method with a specific, citable paper behind it.
-- **Tier 2 — inspired by a general principle, but specific values are self-derived**: a broader field's reasoning motivated the approach, but the exact numbers/thresholds were tuned against this project's own data, not derived from any paper.
-- **Tier 3 — pure engineering hypothesis, no external backing**: an idea formed from observing this project's own results, with no claimed academic grounding.

 ### Tier 1 — directly paper-supported

 - **Semantic-similarity divergence measurement** (`validate_linter.py`,